Luis-Nobrega/OOM-Internship-WRF/README.md

 apt install pip
 pip install requests
 ```
-### Seting up the interior of the container
+### Setting up the interior of the container

-Setup executables in CONFIGS folder.
+Set up executables in the CONFIGS folder.
 The files can be found [here](/CONFIGS/).
 ```
 cd Build_WRF/
 mkdir CONFIGS